haematool/haematool.github.io/docs/index.md

 \end{equation}

-[^1]: The major interest of this formula lies in its ability to transform a time-domain signal into its frequency-domain representation, allowing for the analysis and understanding of the signal's frequency components.
+[^1]: This formula is crucial for its ability to transform a time-domain signal into its frequency-domain representation, allowing for the analysis and understanding of the signal's frequency components.